-The Regional Strategy Committee, chaired by the Corporate Functional Officer (CRO), assesses the risk situation in each country and is responsible for establishing and managing the country risk countermeasure system.
+The ALM Committee, chaired by the Corporate Functional Officer (CFO), assesses the risk situation in each country and is responsible for establishing and managing the country risk countermeasure system.

 The country risk countermeasure system classifies countries into categories based on risk factor type.
 Country risk is controlled within a certain range through the establishment of risk limits for each category.
 To address the country risks related to individual projects, we take appropriate risk hedging measures, such as taking out insurance, depending on the nature of the project.
 Risks related to Russia and Ukraine are managed and controlled through this system.

 However, even with these risk hedging measures, it is difficult to completely avoid risks caused by deterioration in the political, economic, or social conditions in the countries or regions where our customers, portfolio companies or ongoing projects are located.
 Such eventualities may have an impact on our operating results.

 For details about the impacts of Russia-Ukraine situation, please refer to "2.
-BASIS OF PREPARATION" under "Notes to Consolidated Financial Statements."
+BASIS OF PREPARATION (5) Significant accounting judgments, estimates and assumptions" under "Notes to Consolidated Financial Statements."